UKPLab/acl2017-non-factoid-qa/README.md

 To setup the project, it makes sense to first install and run the Candidate-Retrieval application, afterwards setup and train a simple neural network with the Candidate-Ranking, and finally install the QA-Frontend to pull everything together.

+## API Documentation

+QA-Frontend uses the Candidate-Retrieval and Candidate-Ranking services to find and rank relevant answers.
+Both services provide a public HTTP REST APIs, which are documented in ```API.md```.
+Researchers can easily substitute individual service implementations with their own approaches.

 ## Screenshots

 ### Answer Ranking